acumos/system-integration/z2a/CONFIG.md

 MariaDB - to support the Common Data Services (CDS)

 >NOTE: Scripts to automate the configuration of the MariaDB instance with the CDS schema have been created.
-Need to document the end-user steps here when the scripts are merged into z2a.

 ### Sonatype Nexus

 Nexus - to support artifact management

 >NOTE: Scripts to automate the configuration of Nexus are in the process of being created.

-Need to document the end-user steps here when the scripts are merged into z2a.
+### Kong

+Kong - API Gateway for Acumos

+>NOTE: Scripts to automate the configuration of Kong are in the process of being created.

 ## Kubernetes Configuration Tasks

-### Kubernetes Dashboard

-> NOTE:  the Kubernetes Dashboard has been added to the K8s/kind installation - more information forthcoming.

-A Kubernetes dashboard is a web-based Kubernetes user interface which is used to deploy containerized applications to a Kubernetes cluster, troubleshoot the applications, and manage the cluster itself along with its attendant resources.

-### Uses of Kubernetes Dashboard

-* To get an overview of applications running on your cluster.
-* To create or modify the individual Kubernetes resources for example Deployments, Jobs, etc.
-* It provides the information on the state of Kubernetes resources in your cluster, and on any errors that may have occurred.

 ## MLWB Configuration Tasks

+>NOTE: TBD

 *MLWB Post-Install Configuration steps in progress ...*

-Last Edited: 2020-04-02
+Last Edited: 2020-04-07